yeonnnee/React_Planner/README.md

 :three: _Challenge_

 After the challenge is created, 30 day record page will be created.
 Challenge starts a day after challenges created.
-The check button will be enabled on corresponding date.
-However when the date has passed, check button will be disabled.
-As the challenge is terminated, the percentage rate of success will be appear on the list.
+The check button will be enabled to the corresponding date, yet this button will be disabled after the date has passed.
+As the challenge is completed, the percentage rate of success will be displayed on the list.

 Challenge has three status,